 Fear not!
-You can garden!
+You can have a garden on your homestead!
 No green thumb required!

 If you are not sure that you want to dig in the dirt, or maybe you don’t have a yard, you can always get started by Growing Your Own Sprouts.